Debate On ICE Protests, Immigration, And Israel vs Iran!

 We are live.

-We should be live on YouTube, Rumble, kick everywhere.
+We should be live on YouTube, Rumble Kick everywhere.

 Not Twitch, obviously, because Twitch sucks.

-But um welcome to the stream, guys.
+But welcome to the stream, guys.

 We are back again on a Friday night out here in Miami, Florida.

-And uh we're switching things up, guys.
+And we're switching things up, guys.

 As you guys know, there's been a multitude of different riots all across the United States and blue cities all over the place in protest to the immigration raids that ICE and the rest of the federal government are conducting.

-And as you guys can see here, I got a sign next to me that says deport all immigrants, ICE is right, no one is above the law.
+And as you guys can see here, I got a sign next to me that says, deport all immigrants.

-Send them all back, change my mind.
+Send them all back.

 So we had to write it on our own.

-Uh I guess people forget that we have the first amendment for free speech, and uh, you know, they want to go ahead and get mad at what we say, but that's fine.
+And, you know, they want to go ahead and get mad at what we say, but that's fine.

 We went ahead and wrote it ourselves.

-So, yes, again, guys, the sign says deport all immigrants, it should be illegal immigrants, but that's fine.
+It should be illegal immigrants, but that's fine.

-Ice is right, no one is above the law.
+No one is above the law.

-Send them all back, change my mind.
+Send them all back.

 But I think people have the common sense to understand we mean illegal immigrants, but that's fine.